The Best Rivers In Ontario For Trout And Steelhead

 There is also the chance for migratory brown trout and Atlantic salmon in the fall.

-The is a very cold clear river with lots of good water for natural reproduction.
+This a very cold and clear river with lots of good water for natural reproduction.
 Some sections are heavily wooded and tough to fish and land fish in.
 Some of the big log jam pools have big browns and trout all year.

 Much of the river above Highway 115 is private property and should not be accessed.
 For fishing access to some of the upper sections of this river a popular access spot is at Thurne Park Conservation Area.